-We spent 1 more day in Palenque so we could travel to see the ruins of Bonampak in the Lacondon Jungle.
+We spent one more day in Palenque so we could travel to see the ruins of Bonampak in the Lacondon Jungle.
 It rained, the minibus was air conditioned, it was cold.
 We returned to our Blair Witch cabin only to realise that all the walls were dripping wet from the humidity.
-It was gross.
 I got sick.

 Ready for a change of scenery, we left for San Cristobal early.

 We booked into a great little hotel just on the edge of town, recommended to us by a friend who knew the family that ran the business.
-Hotel Posada Las Casas was paradise after the dump we had just stayed in.
-We had cable TV, a huge comfortable bed that could sleep 4 people, and it was clean!
-It was so cheap as well!
+Hotel Posada Las Casas was paradise after the jungle.
+We had a huge comfortable bed that could sleep 4 people, a thick, cosy, colourful blanket and it was clean!

 When you're in the thick of a cold there's nothing better than mulled wine, coffee and bakeries.
 This was San Cristobal all over - coupled with perfect mountain views.
 I never wanted to leave!

 I bought myself a pair of thick woolly winter gloves and scarf from the local women and spent most of my time sitting in La Vina de Bacco - an Italian run wine bar in the heart of town, offering free tapas with every glass of wine ordered.
 HEAVEN!